dd32/revision-control/readme.txt

 Revision Control is a plugin for WordPress 2.9+ which gives the user more control over the Revision functionality.

-The plugin allows the user to set a blog-global setting (Settings -> Revisions) for pages/posts to enable/disable/limit the number of revisions which are saved for the page/post.
+The plugin allows the user to set a site-global setting (Settings -> Revisions) for pages/posts to enable/disable/limit the number of revisions which are saved for the page/post.
 The user may change this setting on a per-page/post basis from the Revisions Meta box.

 The plugin also allows the deletion of specific revisions via the Revisions post metabox.

+== Faq ==
+ Q. How can i delete revisions?
+ A. At present, The only way to delete revisions is either, Individually on the Post/Page edit screen, Or by changing to Bulk deletion mode by clicking on the "Compare Delete" column header.

 == Changelog ==

 = 2.0 =
  * Rewrite from scratch(99%) utilising 2.9 only functionality
  * Better support for custom post types, Next release will finialise it in line with WordPress 3.0 development
  * Storing of Taxonomy changes in revisions (eg. You can see that TagX was added, while Category Z was removed.)
- * Delete of All revisions possible from the administration console
- *

 = 2.0-pre =
  * Swedish Translation from Linus